Paul Shaffer has been David Letterman's musical director and sidekick for 20 years.

 In Canada, Shaffer is a quoted supporter of the Great Lakes Heritage Coast project for the Ontario Ministry of Natural Resources.
 He is an on camera fund raiser for the Royal Conservatory of Music via their Historic Register Project and the rebuilding of their concert hall in Toronto.

 He was a vocalist on the recording of "Tears Are Not Enough", the Canadian contribution to the Aid for Africa campaign of 1985 and performed the song with Bryan Adams at Live Aid.
-He hosted the JUNO Award show in 1991 and has appeared on CBC's Rita McNeil Show as well as hosting the Casby Award Show on CTV two years in a row and recording with the Canadian artists Jeff Healy and Luba.
+He hosted the JUNO Award show in 1991 and has appeared on CBC's Rita McNeil Show.
+He hosted the Casby Award Show on CTV two years in a row, and recorded with Canadian artists Jeff Healy and Luba.

 He co-hosted, with Ken Taylor, the first Terry Fox Run For A Cure For Cancer in New York's Riverside Park.

 In Thunder Bay, Paul was chairman of the 1988 drive which purchased a Cat Scan Machine for McKellar General Hospital.
-He chaired in 1996 a campaign which raised $26,000 for the Northern Cancer Research Foundation.
-He holds an honorary doctorate from Lakehead University.
+In 1996, he chaired a campaign which raised $26,000 for the Northern Cancer Research Foundation.

 He is currently the spokesperson for Epilepsy Canada.